ThoSe1990/cwt-cucumber/README.md

 Full documentation: https://those1990.github.io/cwt-cucumber-docs
 Conan Recipe: https://github.com/ThoSe1990/cwt-cucumber-conan

+Thanks to [Jörg Kreuzberger](https://github.com/kreuzberger), who has contributed and tested a lot lately, which has improved this project a lot.

 ## Getting Started

 Let us start with Cucumber.
 First of all build the project on your machine with CMake (you can use the Docker from this directory if you want):